anaseto/goal/README.md

 Goal is an embeddable array programming language with a bytecode interpreter, written in Go.
 It provides both a command line intepreter (that can be used in the REPL), and a library interface.
-Though the language is still in development, its core features are mostly there and tested, so it is usable both for writing useful scripts and playing with the REPL.
-The library interface might still experiment some minor changes.
+Though the language is still in young, its core features are mostly there and tested, so it is usable both for writing useful scripts and playing with the REPL.
+The library interface might still experiment some changes.

+Like in most array programming languages, Goal's builtins vectorize operations on immutable arrays, and encourage a functional style for control and data transformations, supported by a simple dynamic type system with little abstraction, and mutable variables (but no mutable values).

 It's main distinctive features are as follows: